PoODL-CES/Genomics_learning_workshop/README.md

 c) Optionally apply variant filtering to remove false positives or low-confidence variants

  *Why it's important:* This is the core step of population genetics—identifying the genetic differences across samples.

+---

+ **4. Filtering Variants**
+Script: `Variant_filtering.sh`
+This step involves:
+a) Applying quality-based filters on the raw VCF file using tools like `bcftools` or `vcftools`
+b) Removing variants with low depth, poor quality scores, or those that don't meet desired thresholds
+c) Producing a filtered, high-confidence VCF file for downstream analysis

+*Why it's important:* Filtering improves the reliability of variant calls and ensures that only biologically relevant, high-confidence variants are retained for further analysis.

+---

+**5. Population Structure & Visualization**
+Script: `VCF_to_PCA.sh`
+This step includes:
+a) Converting filtered VCF files into formats suitable for statistical analyses (e.g.,`.bed`, `.ped`) using tools like `plink`
+b) Performing Principal Component Analysis (PCA) to visualize population structure and sample clustering
+c) Interpreting population-level genetic structure from the PCA plots

+*Why it's important:* PCA helps in understanding the underlying genetic variation across samples and can highlight population-level patterns or sample outliers.